 TIRES & WHEELS: Scrub the tires to remove any built up oxidation and apply a tire dressing once they are dried.
 Clean your wheels in a similar fashion to paint as brake dust, when left on wheels for extended periods, can permanently damage the wheel surface.
 Remember to use a clearcoat specific cleaner if your wheels are clearcoated.
 While on the subject of tires, don’t worry about flat spotting unless you have bias plies.
 There has been significant strides in tire composition and technology, and any flat spotting that does occur on radials will be eliminated with a nice 30 minute drive in the springtime.
 It is OK to keep your tires inflated to the correct pressure, and overinflating is preferred by some to reduce the tire’s pliability.
 Just be sure to correct the pressure in the spring.

-INTERIOR: To prevent moisture buildup and possible mold formation, use a desiccant in the footwells and rear cargo areas.
-DampRid is a popular choice and it is available at major retailers like Walmart.
+INTERIOR: To prevent moisture buildup and possible mold formation, use a desiccant like Sta-Dry in the footwells and rear cargo areas.
 If desired, use silicone spray on weatherstripping to keep it from bonding with other surfaces over the winter.

-FUEL TANK: The fuel tank should be filled to the top with winter fuel (available after October 1) and our part number 351005 fuel stabilizer should be added.
+FUEL TANK: The fuel tank should be filled to the top with winter fuel (available after October 1) and fuel stabilizer should be added.

 BATTERY: The battery should be kept charged throughout the entire time your Corvette is stored whether it’s winter or summer.
 We recommend our Battery Tenders, parts 171251 or 171217.
 Simply connect the Battery Tender to your battery and it maintains the battery charge without any damage or concerns about overcharging or overheating your battery.